Online Maximum Independent Set of Hyperrectangles: σ -Bounded Hypercubes

-\begin{proof} Let $A$ be the MIS constructed by an optimal offline algorithm, $B$ be the independent set constructed by the online algorithm, $B'$ be the set of hypercubes in the input with side length in the range $[b^i, b^{i+1}]$ (those not ignored by the online algorithm), and $A_i$ be a MIS of the intersection graph of $B'$.
+\begin{proof} Let $A$ be the MIS constructed by an optimal offline algorithm, $B$ be the independent set constructed by the online algorithm, $B'$ be the set of hypercubes in the input with side length in the range $[b^i, b^{i+1}]$ (those not ignored by the online algorithm), and $A'$ be a MIS of the hypercubes in $B'$.